NNPDF/nnpdf/doc/sphinx/source/vp/complex_runcards.rst

 The `plot_fancy` action will ignore the outer pdf (NNPDF31\_nlo\_as\_0118) and use the one defined in the innermost namespace (191015-mw-001).
-Because we have not specified `plot_chi2dist` to be executed within the `with_cuts` namespace, it will continue to use (NNPDF31\_nlo\_as\_0118).
+Because we have not specified `plot_chi2dist` to be executed within the `With_cuts` namespace, it will continue to use (NNPDF31\_nlo\_as\_0118).